itsXactlY/BTQuant/README.md

 Work in Progress.
-If u came that far: https://discord.gg/Y7uBxmRg3Z
+If you came this far: [Join our Discord](https://discord.gg/Y7uBxmRg3Z)

 # BTQuant Framework